jshorns/edtech-prototype/README.md

 - I'm going to try and TDD this prototype in Ruby.
 I plan to begin with the question picker as a method and work up from there.
 - I quickly discovered I couldn't test very much without some sample questions, which I then wrote as an array of hashes (obviously in the real deal they wouldn't be cat themed).
 Through trying to play around with this I also discovered that irb can't access local variables in required files, but it can access constants, which I didn't know!
 - Having got the question picker to return one of a set of questions, I then modified it to return a question of a given difficulty.
 The next step would be to modify the algorithm to calculate the required difficulty based on the student's previous answers.
 I realised at this point that refactoring would be necessary and I needed to start developing my OOP structure.
 I realised too that I had misssed a crucial element of my planning and user stories - the aspect of students being able to input answers, and being able to see if they were correct or not!
 This being essential to the functioning of the software, I decided to reorientate my approach to prioritise this, writing a couple of extra user stories and amending my sequence diagram.
 - Having completed this question class with basic functionality, I implemented the methods for submitting answers through the question picker, and storing an answer history.
 I then implemented a basic algorithm for leveling up if the last answer was correct, and down if it was incorrect.
 I added to this a guard to stay at the maximum level if there and correct, or at min level if there and incorrect.
 I then did substantial refactoring to remove magic numbers and follow SRP.
+I got blocked for a bit by a bug but was able to resolve this by getting visibility on the problem.
+- We then discussed the idea of having different algorithm options for picking the next question.
+I realised at this point that it would make far more sense to have the algorithm itself be its own class, with the options contained within that class.
+The responsibility of the question picker would then simply be to deploy the selected algorithim, rather than perform any calculations.
+Rather than tamper with my existing, functional code, I decided to write and test the algorithim class first.

 test questions: